 Most men have problems with erections from time to time.
 But some men have erectile dysfunction, or ED.
-This is when it is hard to get or keep an erection that’s firm enough for sexual intercourse.
+This is when it is difficult to get or keep an erection that’s firm enough for sexual intercourse.

 If you have ED, you may think that testosterone treatment will help.
 Testosterone is a male sex hormone.
 After age 50, men’s levels of testosterone slowly go down and ED becomes more common.
 But unless you have other symptoms of low testosterone, you should think twice about the treatment.
 Here’s why: